Update (Thursday, April 18) -- Summit Day 3 B-Roll, Sound Bites

-A 29:24 reel of B-roll and sound-bites from Day 3 of the Summit (.mp4 format)can be downloaded from this Dropbox address:
+Download a 29:24 reel of B-roll and sound-bites from Day 3 of the Summit (.mp4 format)

 It includes the following footage: